Ableytner/GTNH-server/README.md

       WEBMAP: "TRUE"
     restart: no
 ```
-where ./server contains the minecraft server files and ./additional_mods contains any additional mods (as .jar files).
+where ./server contains the minecraft server files (automatically downloaded) and ./additional_mods contains any additional mods (as .jar files).

 As this image is based on [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server), it supports all environment variables allowed there.
 All possible variables are listed [here](https://docker-minecraft-server.readthedocs.io/en/latest/variables/#server).

 'MODPACK_VERSION' and 'DAILY_BUILD' in the MOTD are placeholder variables that get substituted with the current GT New Horizons version and daily build version.

-'WEBMAP' enables a [web map](https://github.com/GTNewHorizons/GTNH-Web-Map) of the server world, which is reachable through the browser on port 8123.
+'WEBMAP' enables a [web map](https://github.com/GTNewHorizons/GTNH-Web-Map) of the server world, which is accessible through a browser on port 8123.
 You may need to open ports in your firewall and/or router.

 ## Upgrading from nightlys (old) to dailys